 To learn what this year's creative nonfiction team is interested in, visit "What We're Looking For."

-Please include a title for your poem.
 All submissions must be single-spaced and in 12 pt.
 Times New Roman, or equivalent.

 To learn what this year's poetry team is interested in, visit "What We're Looking For."